KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 The session kicked off with a keynote by Wesley Faulkner.

+Wesley gave some sobering stats.

 <!--
 Talks
-Panel description
--->
+How to assess and use indirect methods to influence -->

+BPD Vice-Executor Velda Kiara led a panel with with community leaders about topics concerning Black Leaders in Python.

-Benedict Koji Amofah, Jeff Triplett, Loren Crary, Monica Oyugi, and host Velda Kiara
+Panel participants Benedict Koji Amofah, Jeff Triplett, Loren Crary, Monica Oyugi, and host Velda Kiara
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-panel.jpg)

 After the panel, we took part in breakout sessions.
 My group had a thoughtful and spirited conversation about newcomer psychological safety moderated by Alex Oladele and Paul Everitt.

-We ended the event with a fun social hour.
+The event ended with a fun happy hour.

 Me, Abigail Afi Gbadago, and Velda Kiara after the summit!
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-me-afi-velda.jpg)